-The sustainably sourced volumes from suppliers are summed to calculate the total sustainably sourced volumes (in tonnes) in the SuSo system.
+The sustainably sourced volumes from suppliers (certified suppliers or suppliers declaring compliance with the SAC) are added to sustainable volumes from the redemption of credits to calculate the total sustainably sourced volumes (in tonnes) in an excel spreadsheet.

-Calculate the percentage of dairy from sustainable sources The total sustainably sourced volumes (in tonnes) are divided by the total purchased volumes (in tonnes) to calculate the proportion of sustainably sourced volumes.
+iii.
+Calculate the percentage of agricultural raw materials from sustainable sources

+The total sustainably sourced volumes (in tonnes) are divided by the total purchased volumes (in tonnes) to calculate the proportion of sustainably sourced volumes.